 This set of three compression socks from Charmking not only provides ample support for your legs; they also don’t sacrifice on the style side of things.
-You can get the set in more than 37 different color combinations, so you can have a pair of compression socks to match your favorite pair of travel shoes.
+You can get the set in 30 different color combinations, so you can have a pair of compression socks to match your favorite pair of travel shoes.
 They offer a good amount of compression (15 to 20 mmHg) and are made from a lightweight, breathable fabric that will keep their shape no matter the setting.

 This pair of gradual socks will help to prevent circulation problems.
 They’re made of a Coolmax, spandex and elastic stretch material that works to support your legs from foot to calf.
 This pair can fit men’s shoe sizes 9 to 11.5.

 “A graduated compression sock (gradual reduction in pressure as you move up the leg) can do wonders for those that experience swelling during flights or while sitting for long periods of time,” says Roach.
 “Not everyone experiences swelling during flights, but those with less active lifestyles or already have poor circulation can benefit from these sock features.”

 Available in seven colors, SockWell's firm graduated compression socks are a favorite among frequent travelers.
 “SockWell’s graduated compression socks help me stay comfortable when I’m crammed into an economy seat, and they even make a few sport-oriented models to help speed up recovery for athletic travel fiends,” says Emily Pennington, Underscored contributor and author of "Feral: Losing Myself and Finding My Way in America's National Parks."